‘Put a bullet in their skull’: Alabama police captain on leave over Facebook election comments

 FLOMATON, Ala.
-(Nexstar Media Wire) — An Alabama police captain’s election-related “bullet in their skull” Facebook comments are under investigation, authorities said Thursday.
+(WKRG) — An Alabama police captain’s election-related “bullet in their skull” Facebook comments are under investigation, authorities said Thursday.

 Captain Scott Walden has been placed on administrative leave and “the internal investigation could and may be pending termination,” Flomaton Police Chief Charles Thompson said.